-Gorman-Rupp: A Fast-Growing Future Dividend King That Keeps 'Pumping' Out The Dividends (NYSE:GRC)
+Gorman-Rupp: A Fast-Growing, Future Dividend King That Keeps 'Pumping' Out The Dividends (NYSE:GRC)

 For now, it has a 2/3 positive outlook business model score.

 Management quality is also 2/3 positive outlook.
-That's because any wide-moat company with a 20+ year dividend growth streak has 3/3 excellent management as long as it maintains 5/5 dividends safety.
+That's because any wide-moat company with a 20+ year dividend growth streak has 3/3 excellent management as long as it maintains 5/5 dividend safety.

-We rate managment quality on both capital allocation over time (profitability vs peers) as well as a safe dividend friendly corporate culture, exemplified by conservative balance sheets and long track records of rising dividends across the industry/economic cycle.
+We rate management quality on both capital allocation over time (profitability vs. peers) as well as a safe dividend friendly corporate culture, exemplified by conservative balance sheets and long track records of rising dividends across the industry/economic cycle.

-Jeffrey Gorman, the son of the co-founder and 31 year veteran of the company, has been in the top job for 22 years.
+Jeffrey Gorman, the son of the co-founder and 31-year veteran of the company, has been in the top job for 22 years.

 Scott A. King, the COO, has been with the company for 13 years and held positions in numerous subsidiaries.

-Note: This article was co-produced with Dividend Sensei and edited by Brad Thomas.